This post may contain affiliate links. If you buy thru these links, we may earn a commission at no additional cost to you.

 Yet, I was so heavily into the hobby by this point that I felt attending a coin show would be just the perfect way to spend the afternoon!

-The show was among the larger coin shows in Florida, but it was getting late in the afternoon and most the dealers who had set up on the bourse (a coin show, coin convention, or reference to the main floor of a coin show where the coin dealers are) were calling it a day and already packing up.
+The show was among the larger coin shows in Florida, but it was getting late in the afternoon and most the dealers who had set up on the bourse (a coin show, coin convention, or reference to the main floor where the coin dealers are) were calling it a day and already packing up.

 My mother, who was disappointed for my sister, visiting cousin, and myself (the 3 of us kids had all caught the coin collecting bug at about the same time) that the show was closing up spoke to the head of the show who was in the hall with the few remaining dealers still with coin cases on the floor.